Dispersion of active particles in oscillatory Poiseuille flow: Introduction

 Early studies on longitudinal dispersion of passive contaminants in oscillatory pressure-driven flows were carried out by \citet{Chatwin_1975,Chatwin_1977}.
 Later, \cite{Watson_1983} derived analytical solutions for the long-time effective dispersivity in oscillatory flows within both pipes and rectangular channels.
 His results showed that the effective dispersivity decreases monotonically with increasing flow frequency.
 Subsequently, \citet{mazumder1992effect} investigated how boundary absorption and heterogeneous reactions influence contaminant dispersion in both steady and oscillatory flows.
 The significance of such boundary interactions lies in their relevance to processes such as deposition and transport across semi-permeable membranes.
 More recently, \citet{chu2019dispersion} developed a macro-transport theory for two-dimensional flows in a parallel plate channel with alternating shear-free and no-slip regions.
 They considered both steady and oscillatory flow components to study the transport coefficients of passive particles.
 Later, they extended their analysis to eccentric annuli \citep{chu2020dispersion} where they showed that the maximum dispersion observed in a time-oscillatory flow can be achieved by applying a slowly oscillating flow in an annulus with large eccentricity. \citet{hettiarachchi2011effect} used experiments and simulations to show that pulsatile cerebrospinal fluid significantly enhances drug dispersion in the spinal cord relative to no flow.

 Although the dispersion of passive particles in oscillatory flows has been widely studied, much less is known about the transport of microswimmers in oscillatory flows.
-Recently, using experiments and simulations, \citet{caldag2025fine} showed that oscillatory flow can lead to nontrivial dispersion dynamics in gyrotactic swimmers.
+Recently, using experiments and simulations, \citet{caldag2025fine} showed that oscillatory flow can lead to nontrivial dispersion dynamics in gyrotactic swimmers. \citet{wang2025taylor} studied Taylor–Aris dispersion of active particles in oscillatory channel flows and showed that spherical non-gyrotactic swimmers can exhibit either enhanced or reduced diffusivity relative to passive solutes due to disruption of cross-streamline migration associated with Jeffery orbits. \citet{lagoin2025enhanced} experimentally investigated the motility and dispersion of \textit{Chlamydomonas reinhardtii} microalgae within a rectangular microfluidic channel under sinusoidal Poiseuille flow, showing that velocity fluctuations and the dispersion coefficient increase with flow amplitude, with weak dependencies on flow periodicity.
 In this paper, we consider the dispersion of active Brownian particles (ABPs) in time-periodic pressure-driven Poiseuille flow through planar channels.
 We apply the GTD theory of \citet{peng2020upstream}, originally developed for ABPs in steady flow, to characterize the long-time longitudinal dispersion of ABPs in oscillatory flow.
 Due to the time-periodic nature of the flow, an additional time average over one oscillation period is performed to define the time-averaged dispersion coefficient \citep{Chatwin_1975,Chatwin_1977,Watson_1983}.
 In the weak-swimming limit, characterized by a small swim P\'eclet number ($Pe_s \ll 1$), we show that the first effect of swimming on longitudinal dispersion appears at $O(Pe_s^2)$.
 Depending on the flow P\'eclet number ($Pe$) and oscillation frequency, the $O(Pe_s^2)$ contribution can be either positive or negative.
 As such, activity can either enhance or hinder longitudinal dispersion in oscillatory Poiseuille flow compared to passive Brownian particles.
 For arbitrary swim speeds, numerical solutions of the governing equations are used to characterize the dispersion as a function of the flow speed, swim speed, and oscillation frequency.
 Numerical results are validated against Brownian dynamics (BD) simulations.